 Six of Swords

 Archetype

 Breaking free of the past through innovation and the unconventional (or ability to understand the lessons of the past).
-Strong humanitarian instincts and being open minded.
+Strong humanitarian instincts and being open-minded.
 Works well in a group through excellent communication.
 Intellectual curiosity.
 Can be torn between conflicting needs for independence and intimacy, as well as thinking in the abstract whilst downplaying emotions.

+Six of Swords